OMavrosScarface/ai-career-assisant/README.md

-# AI Career Assistant 🌐
+AI Career Assistant 🌐

-Μια απλή και responsive web εφαρμογή που παρουσιάζει ρόλους στον χώρο της Τεχνητής Νοημοσύνης. Κατασκευασμένη μόνο με HTML, CSS και JavaScript — χωρίς backend.
+A simple and responsive web application that showcases roles in the field of Artificial Intelligence.
+Built using only HTML, CSS, and JavaScript — no backend.

-## 🔍 Λειτουργίες
+🔍 Features

-- Responsive design για κινητά
+Responsive design for mobile devices

-- Κάρτες με τίτλο και περιγραφή ρόλων AI
+Cards with AI role titles and descriptions

-- Καθαρό, σύγχρονο design
+Clean, modern design

-## 🛠️ Τεχνολογίες
+🛠️ Technologies

-- HTML5
+HTML5

-- CSS3
+CSS3

-- JavaScript (για μελλοντική επέκταση)
+JavaScript (for future expansion)